-At our book club’s December meeting, we discussed Keeping Christmas, by Dan Walsh.
-Walsh, a well-published former minister, has some intriguing titles to his credit, so I was disappointed in this one.
+Keeping Christmas, by Dan Walsh, was discussed at a December meeting of our neighborhood book club.
+Walsh, a well-published former minister, has some intriguing titles to his credit, so we were all disappointed in this one.
 He has spun the tale of Judith Winters, a woman who learns that, for the first time, not only will her three grown and married children not be coming home for Thanksgiving, they also cannot make the long trip home for Christmas.
 There will be no grandchildren in her home this Christmas.
 To say she goes into a tailspin is an understatement.
 She can’t eat Thanksgiving dinner, and can’t bring herself to put up Christmas decorations.

 This is a woman who has lived her life for her children and, when they leave the nest, and have children of their own, she believes she has nothing.
 The story is set in Mt.
 Dora, Florida, and describes some of the holiday events in that lovely town such as the parade of boats covered in Christmas lights, and the evening of snow, compliments of a snow machine that locals, especially children, love.
 None of these events cheer Judith, and nothing her husband, Stan, or best friend, Betty, can say or do helps.